 The state identifies foster youth in the California Longitudinal Pupil Achievement Data System.
 LEAs and their foster youth liaisons are required to ensure that children and youth in foster care are also identified in each LEA’s student information system.
 Additional information on the identification of foster youth can be found at https://www.cde.ca.gov/fg/aa/lc/lcfffaq.asp#EL.

-A significant number of both foster and homeless students do not have access to a computer, or the internet.
-Over the course of online learning during 2019 Novel Coronavirus, they were required to check in via Zoom, Google classrooms, and participate in other online programs.
+A significant number of both homeless and foster students do not have access to a computer or the internet.
+Over the course of online learning during 2019 Novel Coronavirus, they were required to check in via Zoom or Google classrooms, and participate in other online programs.
 The LEAs may want to consider the availability of technology for students and prioritize families without connection.
 It is important to note that an LEA must provide services to foster youth as well as children and youth experiencing homeless that are comparable to services offered to other students in the LEA.

 - CDE available resources and guidance on distance learning (https://www.cde.ca.gov/ci/cr/dl/index.asp)